LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/configure-ocsp.md

 Certificates issued by [Amplia](../index.md) can include links for OCSP verification in the format `http://your-ocsp-domain/ocsp/your-ca`

-The `your-ocsp-domain` part of the link is called on the Amplia configurationthe **OCSP domain**.
+The `your-ocsp-domain` part of the link is called on the Amplia configuration an **OCSP domain**.
 This configuration is optional and is normally not filled, in which case certificates are issued without OCSP verification links.

-In order to include OCSP verification links on issued certificates, you must choose an OCSP domain, for instance `ocsp.yourcompany.com`.
+In order to include OCSP verification links on certificates, you must choose an OCSP domain, for instance `ocsp.yourcompany.com`.

+This domain should be chosen keeping in mind that it **will have to be maintained for a long time** (for the entire lifetime of the certificates issued on your Amplia instance, which is typically several years).

-> [!TIP]
+> [!NOTE]
 > If your Amplia instance will be publicly-accessible, the OCSP domain may be the same domain on which the Amplia dashboard will be accessed.
 > If you are unsure whether your instance will be publicly-acessible or not, choose an OCSP domain that is different from the dashboard domain.

-This domain should be chosen keeping in mind that it **will have to be maintained for a long time** (for the entire lifetime of the certificates issued on your Amplia instance, which is typically several years).

 The chosen OCSP domain should be created on the DNS servers (either A or CNAME records) pointing to the server on which Amplia will be installed or, if your instance will not be publicly-accessible, to a public server with a reverse proxy that forwards OCSP requests to your Amplia instance.